The Corporate Governance Review: Ireland

 Members also enjoy the right to access certain information from the company, including the company memorandum and articles of association, resolutions and minutes of general meetings, company registers and the annual financial statements, directors' reports and auditors' reports.

 Listed companies follow the Corporate Governance Code, which sets out the best practice guidelines for corporate governance.
 Listed companies must comply with the Code or explain any deviations to shareholders.
 In addition, the Irish Corporate Governance Annex to the Listing Rules encourages Irish listed companies to provide more detailed explanations of their actions, and in particular any deviation from certain aspects of the Corporate Governance Code to promote dialogue with shareholders.

-1 Paul White is a partner at A&L Goodbody.
-The information in this chapter is correct as at March 2019.
+1 Paul White is a partner and Julie Murray is a knowledge lawyer at A&L Goodbody.

 2 A mixture of primary legislation and common law.

 3 The updated Corporate Governance Code applies to accounting periods beginning on or after 1 January 2019.

 4 See the United Kingdom chapter.